lipithat/portfolio/README.md

 - Git/GitHub

 ## ✨ My Favorite Features
-- The Dynamic Background Animation: The website features a moving stars background created using particles.js
+- The Dynamic Background Animation: the website features a moving stars background created using particles.js
-- The Theme: The website is inspired by the <a href="https://ohmyz.sh/"><em>Oh My Zsh</em></a> theme.
+- The Theme: Inspired by <a href="https://ohmyz.sh/"><em>Oh My Zsh</em></a>.

+## 📜 Getting Started
+To get started with the project locally, clone the repository and run the following commands in your terminal:
+'npm install'

 ## Available Scripts